Of course I know how to pronounce the name of the hurricane.

 I know it isn't, but it was.

-Everybody in the Washington established, these people are on a roller coaster, and in a way you have to feel sorry for them.
+Everybody in the Washington establishment, these people are on a roller coaster.

-Like this is Thursday.
+Like, this is Thursday.

 Again, I can't believe two things, Thursday and October 1st.

-I it just does not seem like October 1st.
+It just does not seem like October 1st.

-The heat index right now, let me see what it is.
+And as I say here, one of the reasons why the heat index right now, let me see what it is.

-Heat index 97.
+Heat index, 97.

-It's basically 97 degrees out there.
+It feels like 97 degrees out there.

-That just doesn't drive with October 1st.
+That just doesn't jive with October 1st.

-Uh about the fact that it doesn't really get cold here.
+So that's when we here sort of start getting smugged now about the fact that it doesn't really get cold here.

 Anyway, it is October 1st.